 - Gather supplies so your family can endure an evacuation or home confinement.
 The basic kit should include tools, emergency supplies and a first aid kit.
 Store these items in a large trash can with a lid, plastic storage containers or coolers.
 The containers should be easy to carry in the event of evacuation.

-- See below a suggested check list for tools and emergency supplies.
+- Review the tools and equipment checklist on this page for tools and emergency supplies.
 Make your own list!

 When a Watch is Issued

-- Monitor radio and TV broadcast for information regarding the storms progress.
+- Monitor radio and TV broadcasts for information regarding the progress of the storm.

 - Service and fuel up automobiles.